Pricklypear Cactus (Opuntia spp.)

 Beavertail Cactus (Opuntia basilaris).
 Large pads (5-7 in long) without obvious spines.
 Although Beavertail Cactus look like they have no spines, picking up a loose pad will quickly convince you of your mistake.
 They have tiny, hair-like spines at are quite irritating and difficult to remove.

 Charleston Mountain Pricklypear (Opuntia charlestonensis).
-This rare species only occurs in forests at higher elevations in the Spring Mountains.
-This specimen was found at 7,650 feet on a south-facing slope in the Canadian (Pine-Fir Forest) life zone.
+This rare species only occurs in forests at higher elevations (about 8,000 ft) in the Canadian (Pine-Fir Forest) life zone in the Spring Mountains.

 Grizzlybear Cactus (Opuntia polyacantha var. erinacea).
-Small pads (3-4 inches) with very long (to 6 in), flexible, flowing spines that look like long gray hairs.
+Small pads (3-4 inches).
+Spines variable, but usually very long (to 6 in), flexible, and flowing such that the spines look like long gray hairs.

 Pricklypear Cactus (Opuntia) Pancake Pricklypear (Opuntia chlorotica).
 Large, broad, very round pads.
 Grows upright and tree-like with a large "trunk" and branches of pricklypear pads.
 The pads are nearly round and the spines are stout.